Fast mixing in Ising models with a negative spectral outlier via Gaussian approximation: Introduction

 Finally, we essentially allow $\beta = o(n)$, which is nearly optimal, and obtain MLSI constants that are uniform in $\beta$ throughout this regime in contrast to previous results (see Section~\ref{sec:comps}).
 This cannot be improved to $\beta = \Omega(n)$.
 Indeed, for the anti-ferromagnetic Curie-Weiss measure $\propto \exp\big(-\beta_0\big(\sum\limits_{i=1}^n x_i\big)^2\big),$ the Glauber dynamics reweigh the transition probabilities by $e^{\beta_0}$, thus the mixing time will scale by this factor.
 In Lemma \ref{lem:lowerbound}, we show that the MLSI constant is at most $O(e^{-\beta_0}/n)$.
 Thus, there is no hope to obtain the uniform bounds of the form in Theorem \ref{thm:main} in this regime.

 The main technical challenge in proving Theorem \ref{thm:main} is to cover the near-optimal window $\beta\leq n^{1-\eps}$, where the negative outlier may lie far away from the spectrum of $J$.
 As we show in Section~\ref{sec:comps}, achieving this requires a highly accurate Gaussian approximation for quadratic tilts of a sum of random variables (see Eq.~\eqref{eq:CGF}).
 We obtain such estimates through an iterative application of Stein’s method, a result that may be of independent interest.
 Our key contribution is a sharp operator-norm approximation for the covariance and correlation matrices of the measures appearing in \eqref{eq:antifer} when $J=0$ and $h\in \R^n$ is arbitrary.
 In particular, we show that $\mathrm{Cov}(\mu_{\beta,u,0,h})$ is, up to an operator norm error of $\tilde{O}\left(\beta/n\right)$, a diagonal matrix minus a rank one matrix.
 The role of these approximations is discussed in Section \ref{sec:comps}.
-Before turning to the details of the proof, we highlight several consequences of Theorem \ref{thm:main}.